keithdadkins/drone-deploy/README.md

 # Drone

-This projects builds, deploys, and maintains a [Drone.io](https://drone.io) CI/CD installation on AWS.
+This project builds, deploys, and maintains a [Drone.io](https://drone.io) CI/CD installation on AWS.
 Specifically, it..

 * Creates all the necessary IAM Roles, Policies, and Instance Profiles to deploy drone without embedding AWS access keys.
 * Builds a hardened Ubuntu 18.04 Amazon Machine Image (AMI) with docker, docker-compose, and drone ready to go with automatic TLS certs for https://drone.yourdomain.com.